 Knee pain is common, affecting most people at some point within their lifetime.
-Whether knee pain is due to an injury or degeneration associated with a disease, the experienced orthopaedic specialists at Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, offer solutions.
+Whether knee pain is due to an injury or degeneration associated with a disease, the experienced orthopaedic specialists at Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, offer solutions.
 They use conservative, medicinal, and surgical treatments to relieve knee pain and restore your mobility.
 Schedule an appointment with Orthopaedic and Rehabilitation Centers to learn more or use the online booking tool today.

 Knee pain is a feeling of discomfort at or near your knee joint that often hinders mobility and your quality of life.
 It might result from an injury, chronic disease, or infection.
 Symptoms of knee pain include: